PortSwigger/enterprise-reference-stack-for-aws/README.md

 If this is not appropriate for your organisation's risk appetite, then you will need to switch access to private and provide appropriate routing.
 See [Infrastructure security in Amazon EKS](https://docs.aws.amazon.com/eks/latest/userguide/infrastructure-security.html) for AWS recommendations.

+#### Consider adding tighter access controls on EKS nodes

+The launch-template for EKS nodes disables access to IMDSv1, to avoid pods from having access to the EKS node metadata.

+You should consider whether additional restrictions are required, to prevent unintended access to systems or functionality on your network.

 #### Internet Access

 All nodes in the cluster have outbound access to the internet via a NAT Gateway and Internet Gateway.